Previously posted as UK Riverside copy September 29th 2011. Now, nine months later, “upgraded” to US pressing, though still only mono.

 I upgrade, you upgrade, we upgrade, they upgrade, but, I have upgraded.

-Future indicative voice: “I would like to upgrade my copy of Bill Evans Interplay, but I can’t friggin’ afford or find an friggin’ original American pressing in this crappy little country”
+Future indicative voice: “I would like to upgrade my copy of Bill Evans Interplay, but I can’t find an friggin’ original American pressing in the UK”

-Present passive voice: “Whoooee I just upgraded my copy of Bill Evans to an American Riverside, but I still can’t find or afford a friggin’ stereo copy in this crappy little country”
+Present passive voice: “Whoooee I just upgraded my copy of Bill Evans to an American Riverside, but I still can’t find a friggin’ stereo copy in the UK”

 Upgrade is a useful word to add to your stock of record collecting terms, though you will not need to use it very often.
-Friggin’ on the other hand, should be sprinkled liberally into every sentence, to enhance to your street credibility.
+Friggin’ on the other hand, may be sprinkled liberally in every sentence.

 “This is a mid 60’s Riverside USA pressing.
 I have owned this since I bought it new in the 60’s and have looked after it and stored it carefully.
 I have been grading my records as best I can according to the “Record Collector Magazine” grading guide Condition: Record: VERY GOOD CONDITION + Cover: VERY GOOD CONDITION”